Phase transition to chaos in complex ecosystems with non-reciprocal species-resource interactions

 When $\rho = 1$, the aMCRM reduces to the fully symmetric MCRM; when $\rho = 0$, the aMCRM models completely non-reciprocal species-resource interactions.
 By tuning $\rho$, we can systematically explore the effects of non-reciprocity.

-\textbf{Cavity Method.} Just as in the original MCRM, we can analytically calculate the thermodynamic-limit behavior using the cavity method~\cite{advani2018MCRMCavity,cui2021diverse,Bunin2017,nishimori2001}.
+\textbf{Cavity method.} Just as in the original MCRM, we can analytically calculate the thermodynamic-limit behavior using the cavity method~\cite{advani2018MCRMCavity,cui2021diverse,Bunin2017,nishimori2001}.
 Unlike replicas, the cavity method does not require the existence of an energy function and therefore can be extended to the aMCRM.
 We assume dynamics are self-averaging and described by a replica-symmetric ansatz.
-Using this ansatz, we derive self-consistent mean-field equations for the fraction of surviving species, the fraction of non-depleted resources, the first and second moments of the steady-state species and resource abundances, and the trace of two relevant susceptibility matrices (see Appendix~\ref{appendix:cavity-calc} for detailed derivations).
+Using this ansatz, we derive self-consistent mean-field equations for the fraction of surviving species, the fraction of non-depleted resources, the first and second moments of the steady-state species and resource abundances, and the average linear-order responses of a resource's abundance to a small change in its own carrying capacity and of a species' population to a small change in its own natural mortality rate (see SI section~\ref{appendix:cavity-calc} for detailed derivations).
 As seen in Figs.~\ref{fig:cavity-slice} and \ref{fig:cavity-heatmaps}, numerical simulations and analytical predictions agree remarkably well for moderate non-reciprocity.

-{\textbf{Transition to Dynamic Phase.}} Without reciprocal interactions, the aMCRM has no guarantee of reaching a steady state.
-In fact, we find that when the interaction reciprocity $\rho$ is less than a critical $\rho^\star$, the aMCRM exhibits a phase transition from a unique self-averaging steady state to a chaotic dynamic phase.
-Fig.~\ref{fig:stable-dynamic-dyn} shows numerical simulations of typical resource and species dynamics observed in each phase (see Appendix~\ref{appendix:simulation-and-numerical-methods} for simulation details ~\cite{rackauckas2017differentialequations, julia2017,tsitouras2011runge, VCABM1993,JuliaBBO, optimizationRackauckas2023}).
+{\textbf{Transition to dynamic phase.}} Without reciprocal interactions, the aMCRM has no guarantee of reaching a steady state.
+We find that when the interaction reciprocity $\rho$ is less than a critical $\rho^\star$, the aMCRM exhibits a phase transition from a unique self-averaging steady state to a chaotic dynamic phase.
+Fig.~\ref{fig:stable-dynamic-dyn} shows numerical simulations of typical resource and species dynamics observed in each phase (see SI section~\ref{appendix:simulation-and-numerical-methods} for simulation details ~\cite{rackauckas2017differentialequations, julia2017,tsitouras2011runge, VCABM1993,JuliaBBO, optimizationRackauckas2023}).